Starkpsa/hackathon2023sep1/f.md

 R begins by conducting thorough risk assessments to identify potential vulnerabilities and threats within processes.
 She evaluates both internal and external factors that could impact operations, ensuring that all aspects of the environment are considered.

 R practices active listening during team meetings and one-on-one interactions.
 She encourages her colleagues to express their thoughts and concerns, demonstrating that their input is valued.
 This practice not only strengthens relationships but also leads to better decision-making, as diverse perspectives are considered

+### M.M (Infrastructure Team Member)
+**Feedback:**
+Although my direct collaboration with M.M has been minimal, I’ve observed their significant contributions to the infrastructure team, particularly in guiding team members through AWS certifications.
+M.M's expertise and insights on how to approach and successfully pass these certifications have been invaluable, helping many colleagues enhance their skills.

+M.M demonstrates a strong technical understanding and a genuine willingness to share knowledge.
+Their ability to simplify complex topics and provide practical advice encourages others to pursue professional growth.

+Wishing you continued success in your future endeavors!
+I look forward to seeing your ongoing impact within the team and the valuable knowledge you continue to share.